temporalio/temporal/docs/persistence.md

 search.
 This includes APIs such as ListOpenWorkflows and ListClosedWorkflows.
 Today, it is possible to run a cadence server with cadence-core backed by one database and cadence-visibility backed by another kind of database.To get the full feature set of visibility, the recommendation is to use elastic search as the persistence layer.
-However, it is also possible to run visiblity with limited feature set against cassandra or mysql today.
+However, it is also possible to run visibility with limited feature set against cassandra or mysql today.
 The top level persistence configuration looks like the following: